jasmcole/Interpret/README.md

 - Slow, can be susceptible to noise, gives most accurate results.
 - Again works row-by-row so the fringes should be close to vertical.
 - Need to set the `CWT_nfringes` parameter to the number of fringes visible in the image.
 - The phase diagnostic axes show the best CWT fit to the local fringe wavelength (blue dots).
-If the blue dots are all at the lower or upper limits of the plot, change `CWT_nfringes` and 'CWT_fringelo'/`CWT_fringehi` accordingly.
+If the blue dots are all at the lower or upper limits of the plot, change `CWT_lambdalo`/`CWT_lambdahi` accordingly.
 - If there is wide variation in fringe wavelength try increasing `CWT_nlambda`.
 Otherwise keep this at 2 to decrease errors in the fit.
+- Each pixel in the image is assigned a quality of fit.
+If you want to ignore pixels with a fit quality beneath some threshold, set `CWT_maskthresh` to a non-zero value.
+The larger the value, the higher the acceptance quality.
+The outline of the mask is displayed in white on the phase diagnostic axes on the right.

 #### CWT2D
 - Fast, susceptible to noise, necessary when fringes are at a large angle.
-- Works in any orientation.
+- Works in any orientation, prefers vertical fringes.
 - Try increasing `CWT_nlambda` and `CWT_ntheta` if the fit is poor.
+- Each pixel in the image is assigned a quality of fit.
+If you want to ignore pixels with a fit quality beneath some threshold, set `CWT_maskthresh` to a non-zero value.
+The larger the value, the higher the acceptance quality.
+The outline of the mask is displayed in white on the phase diagnostic axes on the right.

 Unwrap a phase profile
 ----------------------